 The merger and the MAE clause

-The MAE clause
+The MAE clause, paraphrased

 As a general rule, MAE clauses follow a uniform format.
-Pretty much anything that has a material adverse effect on a company will be considered a MAE, although there are exceptions to that rule.
+Pretty much anything that has a material adverse effect on a company will be considered an MAE, although there are exceptions to that rule.

 Merger arbitrage resources

-Other important merger spreads include the deals between Cigna (CI) and Anthem (ANTM) and KLA-Tencor (KLAC) and Lam Research (LRCX).
+Other important merger spreads include the deals between Cigna (CI) and Anthem (ANTM) and between KLA-Tencor (KLAC) and Lam Research (LRCX).
 For a primer on risk arbitrage investing, read Merger Arbitrage Must-Knows: A Key Guide for Investors.

 Investors interested in trading in the technology sector can look at the iShares Global Technology ETF (IXN).